MelihGulum/MelihGLM/_posts/2018-04-25-wordcluod-project.md

 {% capture images %}
 	https://user-images.githubusercontent.com/56072259/118406705-a62ffb00-b685-11eb-86c3-6bd23664eea5.png
 {% endcapture %}
-{% include gallery images=images cols=2 caption="Figure 2 - With Remove the Stop Words"%}
+{% include gallery images=images cols=2 caption="Figure 3 - With a random black and white image"%}
 <b>

 Also, if you want to watch the video prepared by our project group, [you can click here](https://www.youtube.com/watch?v=0Dsjd2Zoi54).